 You know it’s good for you, but a million excuses can get between you and a workout.
-Here’s how to change your thinking—and your health—with tips from The Ultimate Stress-Relief Plan for Women: Heal the Destructive Effects of Stress on Your Body, by Stephanie McClellan, M.D., and Beth Hamilton, M.D.
+Here’s how to change your thinking—and your health—with tips from The Ultimate Stress-Relief Plan for Women: Heal the Destructive Effects of Stress on Your Body.

 Negative: I’m too exhausted even to think of moving.

 Positive: I always have much more energy after I exercise.

 Positive: When I started I was winded so quickly.
 I may not be a speed demon, but I’ve really built up my endurance.

 Negative: My whole body hurts from that last workout.